Close Support

 The features user should find in a data center:

 Such as, we are using a hypothetical equation.
 Suppose one company leading as a web development company with 30 – 40 employees.
 All employees are highly experienced in the use of computers.
 They understand technical things very well.
-Their work efforts have been web hosting data centerdrawing every year, so many profits and benefits in products also.
+Their work efforts have been drawing every year, so many profits and benefits in products also.
 Due to some new projects the company is recruiting some new 10 employees.
 Now every employee will generate at least 10 files every day for their work purpose.
 This should be viewed in the server to display to the clients.
 And if the clients are numbered from 60 then, a number of page views will be generated.
 And in a month the amount of files and page views are not small.
 Then you will need high server load like the below example:

 The company should find a server which is structured by